- Heritage & Know-how

 For several years, Château Brown has been actively committed to a sustainable approach to winegrowing.

 Our ‘virtuous circle’ dynamic has prompted us to try and take our environmental approach even further, and in 2012 we incorporated the EMS (Environmental Management System), a collective project launched by the Bordeaux Wine Council (CIVB).
-Since then, all staff have been trained and invested in an action plan that incorporates the EMS into daily management, in order to reduce our company’s environmental impact so as to obtain joint ISO 14001 certification.
+Since then, all staff have been trained and invested in an action plan that incorporates the EMS into daily management, in order to reduce our company’s environmental impact.

 Because today more than ever, transparency is vital, and because a wine’s environmental properties are just as important as its flavour properties, we have been submitting our wines to the Vins & Santé guide since 2018 – with encouraging results, as some of our wines have been guaranteed to contain no pesticide residue.